French Bulldog Temperament, Energy Level, and Lifestyle Fit

 Temperament Around Children and Other Pets

-French Bulldogs are generally excellent family dogs.
+French Bulldogs are generally excellent companions in social environments.

-With Children
+With children:

 • Patient and tolerant

-• Enjoy gentle play
+• Enjoy calm, gentle play

-• Usually friendly and social
+• Typically friendly

-• May show dominance toward same-sex dogs if not socialized
+• May show dominance if not socialized

-• Benefit from early exposure to other pets
+• Benefit from early exposure

-With Cats
+With cats:

-• Often coexist peacefully
+• Usually coexist peacefully

-• Curious but not typically prey-driven
+• Curious but not prey-driven

 • Gradual introductions work best